 Children with Special Education Needs and Disabilities (SEND)

-The school/college is aware that children with special education needs may face increased risk of harm and abuse and may be more likely to experience bullying.
+The school/college is aware that children with special education needs may be more vulnerable to harm and abuse and may be more likely to experience bullying.

 They can face additional safeguarding challenges because.